Updated 27 November 2009

 3. Quality construction: Orion is a company that specializes in telescopes, this scope was designed by people who actually use telescopes.

-4. Reviews: this scope has not been reviewed by the astronomy magazines however I can state that in owning one it is very good for the cost.
+4. Reviews: this scope has not been reviewed by the astronomy magazines however I can state that in owning one it is very good (among the best in this price class).
+See my detailed review of this scope here: Detailed Review of the Orion SpaceProbe 3 Altaz Reflector Telescope.

 5. Great value: it comes with 2 good eyepieces that are well matched to the scope (28x and 70x).
 It also comes with an easy to use red dot finder scope.